New ways of giving by UK Trusts and Foundations

 This paper was presented at the 2012 International Society for Third-Sector Research (ISTR) Conference in Siena, Italy.

-In the paper we draw on research with 30 UK trusts and foundations in order to shed light on ‘high engagement funding’ (a cluster term to describe the phenomenon of trusts and foundations providing both funding and additional support to grantees) practices; we do this by looking at why and how such approaches are used and by considering the implications, challenges and benefits of these practices from the perspective of both foundations and their grantees.
+In the paper we draw on research with UK trusts and foundations to shed light on ‘high engagement funding’ (a cluster term to describe the phenomenon of trusts and foundations providing both funding and additional support to grantees) practices.

 - interest in the whole grantee organisation;